Mvk122/sitesy/README.md

 * CSS compilation.
 * Prebuilt components for easy blogging.
 * A live server for fast site development.
+* Frontmatter for context which can be accessed by other files.

 # Usage
 ```bash